Vestibular Rehabilitation Therapy (VRT)

 Most trusted Vestibular Therapy clinic in O.C. for 21 years!

-Ascend Physical Therapy is Orange County’s most experienced physical therapy practice devoted to the evaluation and treatment of vertigo, dizziness and balance disorders.
+Ascend Physical Therapy is Orange County’s most experienced balance clinic devoted to the evaluation and treatment of falls, imbalance, and dizziness/vertigo.

 What makes us different?

 We are here to work with you and your physician to ensure an accurate diagnosis and effective treatment.
 We offer advanced, non-invasive evaluation and unsurpassed physical therapy interventions.